reshamas/fastai_deeplearn_part1/aws_ami_gpu_setup.md

 ```

 ### Working on our AWS Computer
-list what files are loaded on the AWS computer:
+List what files are loaded on the AWS computer:
 ```ls```
 >my example
 ```bash